RicardoRios46/combine_dseg/README.md

 You must have **Pixi** installed on your system.

-  * **Install Pixi:** Follow the official installation instructions for your operating system:
+  * **Install Pixi:** Follow the official installation instructions for your operating system.
+For linux:
     ```bash
     curl -Ls https://pixi.sh/install.sh | bash
     ```